NaviServer Programmable Web Server

 }

-Parse the JSON document into triples:
+1) Parse the JSON document into a triples representation for convenient navigation and modification:

 set t [ns_json parse -output triples $JSON]